d3datadevelopment/DebugBar/README.en.md

 ## How to use

+__Please note that the DebugBar contains security-relevant information.
+It should therefore not be activated under any circumstances in a freely accessible installation.__

 The DebugBar displays the following tabs:
 - Messages
   can contain individual debug output.
-Messages can be set within the PHP code with `debugVar($message)` and corresponds to the OXID function `dumpVar(...)`
+The messages can be set within the PHP code with `debugVar($message)` and corresponds to the OXID function `dumpVar(...)`
 - Request
   shows all information from GET and POST requests, as well as session, cookie and server variables
 - Timeline
   displays all areas defined with `startProfile` and `stopProfile` with single and summed execution time as well as a waterfall diagram
+- Shop
+  shows basic shop information (edition, versions, theme information)
+- Configuration
+  provides all configuration settings of the shop from database and config files
+- Smarty
+  lists all variables of the template engine that are available on the current shop page
 - Monolog
   lists all log messages passed to the Monolog Logger
 - Database
   shows all database queries necessary to generate the current page
-- Smarty
-  lists all Smarty variables available on the current shop page
-- Configuration
-  Provides all configuration settings of the shop (from database and file).

 ## Changelog